 The Descendant Selector is specified by whitespace in CSS and is a selector that helps in selecting elements that are descendants of the parent element.
 In simpler words, it selects things inside other things, or it selects elements that are nested inside other elements.

-Let’s understand how to use a Descendant Selector with the help of an example.
-In this example, we shall take all the ‘li’ elements that are only present inside the ‘About’ element, and not any other ‘li’ element.
+Understand how to use a Descendant Selector with the help of an example.
+In this example, you shall take all the ‘li’ elements that are only present inside the ‘About’ element, and not any other ‘li’ element.

 <li>Home</li> <li>About <ul> <li>Our Team</li> <li>Our History</li> </ul> </li> <li>Contact</li>